Share this article

 Raisins

-Raisins are one of the human foods dogs should never eat.
-Ingestion can cause fatal kidney damage, vomiting, diarrhea, dehydration, and a variety of neurological symptoms such as head tilt, muscle tremors and seizures.
+Raisins - as well as their close relatives, sultanas and currants - are one of the human foods dogs should never eat.
+Ingesting just one piece of these dried fruits has the potential to cause fatal kidney damage, vomiting, diarrhea, dehydration, and a variety of neurological symptoms such as head tilt, muscle tremors and seizures.
+For this reason, it’s also essential to check that any food you feed your dog does not contain any hidden pieces of dried fruit!

 Marshmallows